swaleson/SyntheticABLInflow/01_DFSR/README.md

 2. mpirun -np 8 DFSRTurb -parallel
 3. mpirun -np 8 pimpleFoam -parallel

-The open, suburban, and urban case can be implemented by adjusting the *profile*-file in constant>boundaryData>windProfile.
+The open, suburban, and urban case can be implemented by adjusting the *profile*-file in constant>boundaryData>windProfile, by taking the respective file from the directory.